FMNSSun/genstatem/README.md

 The name of the state machine.
 This will also be used as the name of the type of the state machine in the generated code.

+### iface

+When `iface` is not empty the state machine will have an internal state of this type.
+All callbacks will be invoked on the internal state.

 ## Using the generated code